ronikobrosly/causal-curve/docs/full_example.rst

 - Whether the child spent time in a neonatal intensive care unit as a baby
 - Whether the child is experiencing food insecurity (is food sometimes not available due to lack of resources?).

-In our simulated "experiment", these above confounders will be controlled for.
+In our "experiment", these above confounders will be controlled for.

 By using either the GPS or TMLE tools included in `causal-curve` one can generate the causal dose-response curves for BLLs in relation to the four outcomes: